-CAUSE: the hero and heroine decide to work together to solve the mystery.
+- CAUSE: the hero and heroine decide to work together to solve a mystery.
 EFFECT: they have to take a road trip to the last victim’s country town

-CAUSE: the heroine’s grandfather has just died.
-EFFECT: to fulfill the man’s dying wish, she needs to find a man to marry
+- CAUSE: the heroine’s grandfather has just died.
+EFFECT: to fulfil the man’s dying wish, she needs to find a man to marry

 By the end of your synopsis you should show how the characters have changed throughout the journey.